 Returned Volunteers are not eligible for unemployment benefits.
 The Department of Labor has ruled that individuals enrolled in the Peace Corps are Volunteers who perform services under terms and conditions that do not rise to the legal relationship of employer and employee and, therefore, are not considered in employment covered under Title II of the Emergency Jobs and Unemployment Assistance Act of 1974, Public Law 93-567.88, Stat.
 1845.

-Generally, returned Volunteers must have successfully completed a full tour of Peace Corps service to receive this eligibility.
-Country directors may choose to issue this certification to a Volunteer who, for reasons beyond his or her control, does not complete service, but who has satisfactorily served for a sufficient duration (normally at least 12 months) to demonstrate the capability to serve a full term.
-Volunteers who resign from Peace Corps service are not eligible for noncompetitive appointment regardless of how long they served.
-Peace Corps Response and Global Health Service Partnership Volunteers who complete 12 months of service in a 24-month period are eligible for noncompetitive eligibility within the Peace Corps.
-PCR and GHSP Volunteers who complete two consecutive years of service receive noncompetitive eligibility for agencies outside the Peace Corps.
+Generally, returned Volunteers must have successfully completed a full 27 months of Peace Corps service to receive noncompetitive eligibility.
+Country directors may choose to issue this certification to a Volunteer who, for reasons beyond their control, does not complete service, but who has satisfactorily served for a sufficient duration (normally at least 12 months) to demonstrate the capability to serve a full term.
+Volunteers who resign from Peace Corps service are not eligible for noncompetitive eligibility regardless of how long they served.

-Learn more about what noncompetitive eligibility is and how it can help you get hired by federal agencies.
+Learn more about noncompetitive eligibility and how it can help you get hired by federal agencies.

 OWCP uses a schedule of maximum allowable medical charges.
 Providers agree to comply with the OWCP medical fee schedule.
 You do not have to pay the difference between the maximum charge set by the schedule and the charge made by the provider.